The village of North Curry forms the core of North Curry Parish, with more than half (56%) of the parish population occupying 10% of the land area.

 There are three churches: the (Church of England) parish church of St Peter and St Paul, Methodist Church and Independent Baptist Church.

 The geology of the local area makes the buildings distinctive.
 North Curry sandstone outcrops in small areas and is used as a building stone close to its source.
 Blue Lias limestone is found in the eastern part of the Blackdown Hills, in a prominent ridge extending to Hatch Beauchamp and Langport.
-Ham Hill limestone has been quarried west of Montacute since Roman times and is the most widely used stone for dressings in Taunton Deane, particularly on churches and older, high status, country houses.
+Ham Hill limestone has been quarried west of Montacute since Roman times and is the most widely used stone for dressings in Somerset West and Taunton, particularly on churches and older, high status, country houses.
 There is evidence on Ordnance Survey maps of small quarries, for example on the driveway to Moredon House.

 Queen Square in the centre of the village has a Post Office and general store with a central green, a War Memorial and a memorial to Queen Victoria.